mxz7/nypsi-docs/chatreactions/leaderboards.md

+# What are chat reactions?:

+Chat reactions are events in which multiple individuals compete to type a word the fastest.
+They can spawn randomly from the bot or be initiated as a duel (`$cr duel`).

+## Example of a chat reaction:

+chat reaction

+type: `sailing`

+**winners**

+🥇Ayestk in `1.89s`

+🥈Scarlett in `2.73s`

+🥉M.axz in `3.42s`

 # leaderboards

-## types of chat reaction leaderboards

-### server stats

-first of all, there are your server leaderboards which track stats for your servers only. you can access this with `$cr lb`
+Server leaderboards track stats for your servers only.
+You can access this with `$cr lb`

-these stats can be reset by server admins at any time and are not related to anything outside of the server.

-### speed stats
+🏆 Overall: Total amount of wins combining all the placements (not including speed)

+🥇 First: Most amount of wins for first place in a chat reaction.

+🥈 Second: Most amount of wins for second place in a chat reaction.

+🥉 Third: Most amount of wins for third place in a chat reaction.

+🏎️ Speed: Fastest time a word has been typed in a random chat reaction.

-speed statistics are only affected by **randomly started chat reactions**. to view the leaderboard you can do `$top cr/crdaily (global)`.
+(Speed statistics are only affected by **randomly started chat reactions**.
+To view the leaderboard you can do `$top cr/daily (global).`)

-when you get a new leaderboard position nypsi will notify you with a message in chat
+*When you get a new leaderboard position, Nypsi will notify you with a message in the chat*

 ## resetting server leaderboards

-to reset your server's leaderboards, use `$cr stats reset`
+To reset your server's leaderboards, use `$cr stats reset`

+**These stats can be reset by server admins at any time and are not related to anything outside of the server.**